hayaa123/LTUC-website-documentation/documents/block_types.md

 ## Cards

-1- in the title of cards section put the title of the section
+1- in the title of cards section put the title of the section.

-2- inside the card element fill the following
+2- inside the card element fill the following:

-    - in the image field click on choose image and you can either upload image from your device or choose from the existing images (this will be the card image)
+    - in the image field click on choose image and you can either upload image from your device or choose from the existing images (this will be the card image).

-    - in the title field put the title of the card
+    - in the title field put the title of the card itself, mainly the name of the person (if you use it as Our Staff section).

-    - in the text field put the description of the card
+    - in the text field put the description of the card, mainly a small brief about that person (if you use it as Our Staff section).

-    - in call to action field you can either choose a page from Button page or add a link to Button URL
+    - in call to action field you can either choose a page from Button page or add a link to Button URL, mainly a link for the linkedin account or any social media accounts (if you use it as Our Staff section).

-    - in te button text you can add the text that you want your link to be embedded in
+    - in te button text you can add the text that you want your link to be embedded in.

 notes :

 - to add more cards you can click in the ( + ) sympole above or below the current card

-- also you can order then by the ( ^ ) and or the down arrow
+- also you can order them by the ( ^ ) and or the down arrow

 ## Youtube Video Block